Les Contamines-Montjoie, France: Family Ski Guide

 ☕What Can You Do Off the Slopes?

-Chalet-hôtel Gai Soleil has a solid on-site restaurant popular with families, and Hotel Le Christiania serves hearty Savoyard dishes, think tartiflette, fondue, and raclette that'll make you forget calorie counting exists.
-For a mountain-top lunch that doubles as an experience, Chalet-Hôtel de l'Etape sits at 1,450m on the slopes.
-Budget €15 to €25 per adult for a sit-down meal in the village.
-Almost quaint compared to what Megève charges 10 minutes up the road.
+The dining reality: most restaurants cluster within a five-minute walk of the church.
+Chalet-hôtel Gai Soleil has a solid on-site restaurant popular with families, and Hotel Le Christiania serves hearty Savoyard dishes (think tartiflette, fondue, and raclette that'll make you forget calorie counting exists).
+Budget €15 to €25 per adult for sit-down meals, almost quaint compared to what Megève charges 10 minutes up the road.

 When to Go